Complexity Framework For Forbidden Subgraphs I: The Framework: Introduction

-We note that jumps in complexity can be extreme.
+Forbidden subgraphs represent many rich graph classes.
+For example, the classes of graphs of maximum degree at most~$r$ and $K_{1,r+1}$-subgraph-free graphs coincide; the class of graphs with girth larger than $g$ for some integer $g\geq 3$ coincides with the class of $(C_3,\ldots,C_g)$-subgraph-free graphs (and with the class of $(C_3,\ldots,C_g)$-free graphs); a class of graphs~${\cal G}$ has bounded treedepth if it is a subclass of $P_r$-subgraph-free graphs for some constant~$r$, and vice versa~\cite{NOM12}; and for every class~${\cal G}$ of degenerate or nowhere dense graphs~\cite{NO11}, there exists an integer $t$ such that every $G\in {\cal G}$ is $K_{t,t}$-subgraph-free (see~\cite{TV19} for a proof).
+Moreover, $H$-free graphs and $H$-subgraph-free graphs coincide if and only if $H = K_r$ for some integer $r \geq 1$.
+This leads to a rich structural landscape.

+Despite capturing natural graph classes, ${\cal H}$-subgraph-free graphs have been significantly less studied in the context of algorithms than the other classes.
+Yet, they exhibit extreme and unexpected jumps in problem complexity.
 For example, there exist problems that are PSPACE-complete in general but constant-time solvable for every ${\cal H}$-free graph class~\cite{MPS22} and thus for every ${\cal H}$-subgraph-free graph class, where ${\cal H}$ is any (possibly infinite) nonempty set of graphs.
-Another example is the {\sc Clique} problem: determine the size of a maximum clique in a graph.
-This problem is well-known to be \NP-hard (see~\cite{GJ79}).
-Now, let ${\cal H}$ be {\it any}, possibly infinite, set of graphs and $h$ be the number of vertices of a smallest graph in~${\cal H}$.
-As every clique in any ${\cal H}$-subgraph-free graph has size at most $h-1$, {\sc Clique} is polynomial-time solvable for ${\cal H}$-subgraph-free graphs.
+Another example is the {\sc Clique} problem, which is well-known to be \NP-hard (see~\cite{GJ79}).
+However, {\sc Clique} is polynomial-time solvable for all classes of ${\cal H}$-subgraph-free graphs.
+The reason is that the size of a largest clique is bounded by the number of vertices of a smallest graph in~${\cal H}$ and hence, one can apply brute force to find a largest clique in an ${\cal H}$-subgraph-free graph.

-We now discuss our algorithmic meta-classification for ${\cal H}$-subgraph-free graph classes.
-It is wide reaching and includes the aforementioned classification for {\sc List Colouring}~\cite{GP14} and extends the one for {\sc Independent Set}~\cite{GPR15} from $H$-subgraph-free graphs to ${\cal H}$-subgraph-free graphs (for finite ${\cal H}$).